Best films on Disney+ in November 2024

 2014 | David Fincher | 149 mins | 18

-Summary:The Social Network director David Fincher’s icy adaptation of Gillian Flynn’s bestselling book focusses on the implications of Amy Dunne’s mysterious disappearance.
-Ben Affleck is the husband left to deal with a media frenzy and police investigation while Rosamund Pike’s unhinged Amy sits back and watches her carefully constructed plot play out.
-Couples couldn’t trust each other for weeks after watching this one.
+Summary:The Social Network director David Fincher's icy adaptation of Gillian Flynn's bestselling book.
+It focuses on the implications of Amy Dunne's mysterious disappearance, while Ben Affleck is the husband left to deal with a media frenzy and police investigation.

 Available now